 Do you know how a Foodbank works?

-We operate as a warehouse facility that distributes food to more than 90 partner agencies.
+We operate as a warehouse facility that distributes food to more than 85 partner agencies across our service area which includes Clay, Greene, Knox, Parke, Sullivan, Vermillion and Vigo counties in Indiana.
 As a member of Feeding America, we are also active in collecting and using local hunger statistics to end food insecurity in our communities.

 Food Insecurity: Lacking sufficient food to live a healthy and active lifestyle.

 Each year, Feeding America releases their study: Map the Meal Gap.
 This is the only study that provides local-level estimates of food insecurity and food costs across the United States.
-For our seven-county service area, Map the Meal Gap finds that 1 in 8 people are food insecure, including 15.3% of all children.
-For the first time, data for our area also includes rates for Black and Latino populations as well.
-Locally, 23% of Black individuals are food insecure along with 20% of all Latino individuals.
+For our seven-county service area, Map the Meal Gap finds that 1 in 6 people are food insecure, including 20.8% of all children, as many as 11,060 young people.

 There are multiple ways that you can serve our neighbors by giving of your time to Terre Haute Catholic Charities Foodbank.